Guardsquare/proguard/docs_api/md/analyzing.md

 ## Partial evaluation

-You can extract more information from a method, by tuning the precision of the partial evaluation with different value factories and different invocation
+You can extract a lot more information from a method with the same PartialEvaluator, by tuning the precision of the partial evaluation with different value factories and different invocation units:
-units:

-- The value factories define the level of detail in representing values like integers or reference types.
-The values can be very generic (any primitive integer, a reference to any object) or more precise (the integer 42, or an integer between 0 and 5, or a non-null reference to an instance of java\/lang\/String).
+- A ValueFactory defines the level of detail in representing values like integers or reference types.
+The values can be very generic (any primitive integer, a reference to any object) or more precise (the integer 42, or an integer between 0 and 5, or a non-null reference to an instance of java/lang/String).

-- The invocation units define the values returned from retrieved fields and invoked methods.
+- An InvocationUnit defines the values returned from retrieved fields and invoked methods.
 The values can again be very generic (any integer) or they can also be values that were cached in prior evaluations of the code base.

+You can pass them to the PartialEvaluator, apply it to the code, and retrieve the results:

     ValueFactory valueFactory =
         new RangeValueFactory(
         new ArrayReferenceValueFactory());

     PartialEvaluator partialEvaluator =
+        new PartialEvaluator(
-        new PartialEvaluator(                                                           new BasicInvocationUnit(valueFactory),
+        new BasicInvocationUnit(valueFactory),
             false);

     partialEvaluator.visitCodeAttribute(clazz, method, codeAttribute);